arvinloh/website/README.md

-# Eric's Personal Website
+# Arvin's Personal Website

+Thank you Eric Jiang.

 This is my new site, you can find this at [https://www.ericjiang.dev](https://www.ericjiang.dev).

-It is built with TailwindCSS and NextJS
+It is built with TailwindCSS and NextJS and modified it to my liking.

 ## Getting Started